Method 1: Natural Green Cleaners

 - White vinegar

-- Natural soaps, such coconut castile or natural detergent, dish washing liquid
+- Natural soaps, such as coconut castile or natural detergent, dish washing liquid

 - Warm, fresh water